 Nullarbor Links Golf Course is close by.
 The 1st and 2nd hole’s are here.
 The start of the 18-hole, par 72 golf course.
 This spans 1365 Kilometres with one hole in each participating town or roadhouse.
-Read our full post here
+Read our full post On Ceduna Big 4 here

 We stopped here as the Cocklebiddy roadhouse was not to far away.
 We knew the next morning we could fill up with fuel, before continuing west.
-Full post here.
+Our full post on this large free camp is here.

 We decided not to stop at Norseman as it was to busy a place for us.
 We drove an hour past it to Salmon Gums.

-For $10pn you can camp and have use of the toilets and showers, microwave and sink.
+For $15pn you can camp and have use of the toilets and showers, microwave and sink.
 They have a washing machine and the usual book exchange, also a fire-pit and outdoor seating.
-For $15 you can hook up to power and water, Bargain!
+For $20 you can hook up to power and water, Bargain!

 As the name suggests, the money from the park goes back in to the Salmon Gums community.
 I love that!
 Park next to beautiful little gardens with well maintained flowers and succulents.